ministryofjustice/dw-api/README.md

 ##Release history

+0.7.1 - added file_name to returned json for search_request

 0.7   - extended search_request so it can be called on its own

 0.6.1 - news_request date filter now handles day and month without leading zeroes